FlowFuse/flowfuse/docs/quick-start/README.md

 Before running the FlowFuse, you need to configure your fully qualified domain name settings:

-1. Point your main domain (e.g., `yourdomain.com`) to your server's IP address (works with subdomain as well).
+1. Point your main domain (e.g., `example.com`) to your server's IP address (this works with subdomain as well e.g. `flowfuse.example.com).
-2. Set up a wildcard DNS record (e.g., `*.yourdomain.com`) to point to your server's IP address.
+2. Set up a wildcard DNS record (e.g., `*.example.com`) to point to your server's IP address.

 This step is crucial for the proper functioning of the application.
 FlowFuse will not run properly on `localhost` domain.